-- 1st training day, training by groups according to draw of NFs - 2nd training day, training by groups in reversed order of NFs
+- 1st training day, training by groups according to draw of NFs - 2nd training day, training by groups in reversed order of NFs can take the systematic run in doubles.

 Note: On 1st and 2nd Training days, nations with partnership programs may be placed into the same training group, but the draw within their group will be done by individual nations.